malmstein/FloatingHints/README.md

 FloatingHints
 =============

-Custom implementation of the Floating Label pattern, the animation used to show and hide the label can be customised from the xml file.
+Custom implementation of the Floating Label pattern.

+**Customize the animation** used to show and hide the label via XML

 ![Demo gif](https://raw.githubusercontent.com/malmstein/FloatingHints/master/floating.gif)